hellokelvin/career/junior-test-backend/README.md

 ## Context

 One of our clients is really interested in our carbon footprint calculation technology.
-To get an idea about what we could offer and to them, we've decided to built a simple prototype.
+To get an idea of what we could offer to them, we've decided to build a simple prototype.

 ## The app